zunes/Zune-Research/docs/CE 6.0 Architecture.md

 ### Services
 Services run in user-mode and are handled by the ``Services Manager``.

-### Device Manage
+### Device Manager
-The Device Manager (``Device.DLL``) runs in kernel-mode and loads the device drivers.
+The [[Device Manager]] (``Device.DLL``) runs in kernel-mode and loads the device drivers.
 It supports loading drivers on boot or on demand.
 Windows also provides a user-mode Device Manager for drivers installed after shipping for example.

 ### NK.EXE
 This used to be the kernel, but now it just contains a thin abstraction layer and compatibility layer, provided by the OEM.
 The actual Kernel now lives in ``Kernel.DLL``.